xueyan-dut/Deep-Learning-on-Traffic-Prediction/docs/download_dataset.md

 #### 1.2.7 PeMSD-BAY
 It contains 6 months of statistics on traffic speed, ranging from 1/1/2017 to 6/30/2017, including 325 sensors in the Bay area.
 The source is available at: https://github.com/liyaguang/DCRNN.
+## 2.METR-LA
+It records four months of statistics on traffic speed, ranging from 3/1/2012 to 6/30/2012, including 207 sensors on the highways of Los Angeles County.
+The source is available at: https://github.com/liyaguang/DCRNN.